 Your Egnyte virtual drive will then show up under “network locations” (for Windows users) going forward, from which you can access it just like any other drive.

-While all three cloud storage services mentioned above are excellent in their own ways, none might be exactly your cup of tea.
-For those that want to, say, turn Google Drive into a mapped drive, up next we’ll take a look at how to do that.
+While all three cloud storage services mentioned above are excellent in their own ways, they might not be your cup of tea.
+For those that want to, say, turn Google Drive into a mapped drive, we’ll take a look at how to do that next.

 How to Map a Cloud Storage Network Drive